Mustang Mach-E Truck Rendered To Upset Purists Even More

 Motor1.com Car Buying Service

 Yup, that’s a Mustang Mach-E pickup truck at the top of this article and you know what?
 We don’t hate it.
 That is, we don’t hate the look of this decidedly aggressive off-roader.
-Using the Mustang branding is still very much a hotly debated subject among the Motor1.com team, but even our most vocal haters concede that, if Ford is serious about turning Mustang into a subbrand, a pickup truck design is probably wafting through the minds of designers in Dearborn as we speak.
+Using the Mustang branding is still very much a hotly debated subject among the Motor1.com team, but even our most vocal haters concede that, if Ford is serious about turning Mustang into a sub brand, a pickup truck design is probably wafting through the minds of designers in Dearborn as we speak.
 The F-150 has been the best-selling pickup for decades, and Ford undoubtedly has a loyal group of truck buyers.
 Might those buyers be tempted to swap an F-150 for a sporty Mustang truck?

 Gallery: Mustang Mach-E Truck Fan Renderings